LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 - **SSE-S3:** Server-side encryption with Amazon S3–managed keys
 - **SSE-KMS:** Server-side encryption with KMS customer-managed master keys
 - **SSE-C:** Server-side encryption with customer-provided encryption keys
+- **Client Side:** Client-side encryption that is performed by the customer before uploading to S3

 #### SSE-S3 Encryption